ansible/awx/docs/docsite/rst/administration/scm-inv-source.rst

 An update of the project automatically triggers an inventory update where it is used.
 An update of the project is scheduled immediately after creation of the inventory source.
 Neither inventory nor project updates are blocked while a related job is running.
 In cases where you have a big project (around 10 GB), disk space on ``/tmp`` may be an issue.

-You can specify a location manually in the controller User Interface from the Create Inventory Source page.
+You can specify a location manually in the AWX User Interface from the Create Inventory Source page.
 Refer to the :ref:`ug_inventories` section of the |atu| for instructions on creating an inventory source.

 This listing should be refreshed to latest SCM info on a project update.
 If no inventory sources use a project as an SCM inventory source, then the inventory listing may not be refreshed on update.